Causal Discovery with Unobserved Confounding and non-Gaussian Data

 We assume that the true model is a recursive SEM.
 In graphical terms, this means that the mixed graph $G = (V, E_\rightarrow, E_\leftrightarrow )$ corresponding to the model is acyclic in the sense of not containing any directed cycles.
 There then exists a (not necessarily unique) total ordering of $V$ under which $u \prec v$ implies $v \not \in \an(u)$.
 If, in addition, the graph $G$ contains no bidirected edges, i.e., $E_\leftrightarrow = \emptyset$, then $G$ is a \emph{directed acyclic graph} (DAG).
-A \emph{bow} in $G$ is a subgraph of two vertices $u$ and $v$ that contains both a directed and a bidirected edge, i.e., $u \leftrightarrow v$ and either $u \rightarrow v$ or $v \rightarrow u$.
-In this article, we will only consider mixed graphs that are acyclic and do not contain bows.
+A \emph{bow} in $G$ is a subgraph of two vertices $u$ and $v$ that contains both a directed and a bidirected edge; i.e., $u \leftrightarrow v$ and either $u \rightarrow v$ or $v \rightarrow u$.
+In this article, we primarily consider mixed graphs that are acyclic and do not contain bows, though in Section~\ref{sec:modelMiss} we also consider the case where the true graph may contain bows.
 Following \citet{drton2009computing}, we refer to these graphs as \emph{bow-free acyclic path} diagrams (BAPs).
 This class of graphs was also considered, e.g., by \citet{brito:2002} and \cite{nowzohour2015structure}.